Ivanov1ch/Jekyll-Liquid-Convert-Dates/README.md

 ├── _layouts/
 ├── _plugins/
 ├── _posts/
 │   └── 2019-07-03-post.md
 └── index.html
 ```

-Notice that there is a post in the `_posts` direcotry.
+Notice that there is a post in the `_posts` directory.
 This post, saved in the file `2019-07-03-post.md`, has the following contents:

 ```
 ---